brady-lamansky-gtt/readmetesting/README.md

 - Under the **Users** dropdown select **Profile**
 - Scroll down to **Application Passwords**
 - Enter a name in the **Add New Application Password** textbox and click **Add New**
-- Save your Application Password and use it in submissions on the SecurityNinja Google Form
+- Save your Application Password and use it in submissions for the Google Sheet

 ## Local

-This is an example of how you may give instructions on setting up your project locally.

 To get a local copy up and running follow these simple example steps:
 - Create necessary requirements by following the <a href="#requirements">Requirements</a>